+Accounting (BS)

+Business Administration (BS)

+Management and Leadership (BS)

+Marketing (BS)

-Accounting (BS) Business Administration (BS) Management and Leadership (BS) Marketing (BS) Sports Management (BS) General Studies: Business (BA)
+Sports Management (BS)

+General Studies: Business (BA)

+MINORS:

-Business Administration Marketing Social Entrepreneurship Sports Management Transportation
+Business Administration Marketing Social Entrepreneurship Sports Management CERTIFICATES:

-CERTIFICATES:

-Social Entrepreneurship

-Undergraduate majors are offered in Accounting, Business Administration, Management and Leadership, Marketing and Sports Management leading to a Bachelor of Science degree; or General Studies with Emphasis in Business leading to a Bachelor of Arts degree.
+Social Entrepreneurship Undergraduate majors are offered in Accounting, Business Administration, Management and Leadership, Marketing and Sports Management leading to a Bachelor of Science degree; or General Studies with Emphasis in Business leading to a Bachelor of Arts degree.
 Those students who are seeking intensive exposure to Accounting, Finance, Management, or Social Entrepreneurship can obtain a concentration in these areas.
 Additionally, there is an offering of a Certificate in Social Entrepreneurship.
 The programs contain courses that are offered in a variety of formats, which may include online, evening, and day courses.
 Please consult your advisor for information on specific courses and their offerings, and cooperative education opportunities.
 Fontbonne University is accredited by the Higher Learning Commission of the North Central Association of Colleges and Schools.
 The Eckelkamp College of Global Business and Professional Studies has earned accreditation from the Accreditation Council for Business Schools and Programs (ACBSP) for Bachelor of Science in Accounting; Bachelor of Science in Business Administration; Bachelor of Science in Marketing; Bachelor of Science in Sports Management.
 Our remaining programs are currently accredited by the Higher Learning Commission.
 For information on the graduate programs in the Eckelkamp College of Global Business and Professional Studies, see the graduate program section in this catalog.

-Jay J. Johnson, dean of the Bonnie and L.B.
-Eckelkamp College of Global Business and Professional Studies; associate professor of business administration Robert Romano, chair of business administration; assistant professor; director of sports management Linda Abernathy, Instructor of Accounting Mark M. Alexander, instructor of management William Foster, assistant professor of business administration Linda D. Magrath, professor of business administration; program director for accounting Kristen Schroath, assistant professor of business

-MAJOR IN ACCOUNTING

-Baccalaureate Degree Requirements

-All requirements for an undergraduate degree are listed in the undergraduate academic policies and regulations section in this catalog.
+FACULTY Jay J. Johnson, dean of the Bonnie and L.B.
+Eckelkamp College of Global Business and Professional Studies; associate professor of business administration Robert Romano, chair of business administration; assistant professor; director of sports management Linda Abernathy, Instructor of Accounting Mark M. Alexander, instructor of management Jill Bernard, assistant professor of business administration; program director for the Master of Science in supply chain management Linda D. Magrath, professor of business administration; program director for accounting Kristen Schroath, assistant professor of business MAJOR IN ACCOUNTING Baccalaureate Degree and Residency Requirements All requirements for an undergraduate degree are listed in the undergraduate academic policies and regulations section in this catalog.
 These requirements include general education requirements and a graduation requirement of at least one course in religion or theology.

-Major approval is required during the second semester of the sophomore year, or after the completion of 45 credit hours at Fontbonne.
+Major Approval Major approval is required during the second semester of the sophomore year, or after the completion of 45 credit hours at Fontbonne.
 For transfer students, major approval is required after completing the equivalent of one full semester (a minimum of 12 credits) at Fontbonne.
 Students majoring in accounting must have a minimum cumulative grade point average of 2.5 in all courses required for the major at the time of application for major approval and through degree completion (graduation).

-The 42 credit hours of general education requirements are presented in the undergraduate academic information section in this catalog.
+General Education Requirements The 42 credit hours of general education requirements are presented in the undergraduate academic information section in this catalog.
 A course that meets a general education requirement may also meet a course requirement for the major or a course requirement in another discipline.

-Business Core:
+Courses Required in the Accounting Major (60 credits): Business Core:

 BSA 100 Business Components Assessment (0 credits)

 ACT 210 Financial Accounting (3 credits)

 ACT 220 Managerial Accounting (3 credits)

 ECN 210 Principles of Macro Economics (3 credits)

 ECN 220 Principles of Micro Economics (3 credits)

 MKT 210 Marketing Principles (3 credits)

 MGT 210 Management Principles (3 credits)

 BSA 210 Business Law (3 credits)

 BSA 310 International Business (3 credits)

 FIN 310 Managerial Finance (3 credits)

 MGT 330 Management and Business Ethics (3 credits)

 BSA 410 Quantitative Analysis in Business (3 credits)

 Accounting Core: